zuri03/KubernetesTest/README.md

 # KubernetesTest
-A simple Go server deployed and ran using Kubernetes.
+A simple Go server deployed and ran using Docker and Kubernetes.
 This project is strictly for learning purposes.